From Hearts 2 Hands is a 501(c)(3) public charity

 "There was no one to tell me I couldn' t, so I told myself I could."

-Briana is a 23 yr old from FL, USA whose heart is touched with a passion for children in poverty.
+Briana is a 24 yr old from FL, USA whose heart is touched with a passion for children in poverty.
 That passion has become the focal point of her educational and life journey.
 She received a bachelor's in Religion & Healthcare in 2016 from the University of Miami, a master's in Medical Science from Loma Linda University in California, and is currently a first year medical student at LLU School of Medicine in California with plans to serve abroad as physician post residency.